BB 12: Surbhi Rana Calls Romil Chaudhary A Compulsive Liar & Dual Faced, & Sreesanth Arrogant!

 Her Equation With Sreesanth

-Regarding her equation with the cricketer Sreesanth, she said, "I don't have anything against Sreesanth and there is no hard feeling.
+Regarding her equation with cricketer Sreesanth, she said, "I don't have anything against Sreesanth and there is no hard feeling.
 All said and done we were competitors in the game and whatever happened is a past now.
 I don't carry a baggage with me and believe in forgiving people.
 If he has anything against me, that will be his thinking and I am no one to judge.
 For me the chapter is over now and if he meets me outside ever I will greet him."

 Surbhi Calls Sreesanth Arrogant